Free Buyers Guide

 Budget and Cost: Before you pull the trigger on a solar system installation, ask yourself the following: what’s the upfront cost, the ongoing expenses, and the long-term return on investment of in-house teams versus subcontractors?

-On a personal level, I wouldn’t eat at a sushi restaurant that advertised “discount sushi.”
+You wouldn’t eat at a sushi restaurant that advertised “discount sushi.”
 There’s a good chance there will be repercussions later that need to be considered.
 If you’re getting a “discount solar system,” remember that it’s not largely different from ordering discount sushi, and you should budget accordingly should anything happen down the road.

 Quality and Expertise: If you value quality and expertise, you’ll need to ask whichever type of installer you hire a lot of questions to get the exact solar system for your unique household.